Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 At that point it will become like a semi-random game of dominoes as institutions implode.

-[ed. note (2024): now that Tether’s banker is choosing who will enforce America’s laws and the bros are planning to have the industry bailed out with hundreds of billions of dollars of taxpayer money the steps after this one may never come to pass]At some point Tether will stop turning tethers into dollars. you don’t need to know how Tether works to understand this story but you do need to know that Tethers are imaginary things in your computer worth $1 that you can use to turn real dollars into cryptocurrencies and, theoretically at least, turn cryptocurrencies into dollars.
-That second direction usually proves a bit harder because tethers are worth literally nothing, but that’s outside of the scope of this article.
+[ed. note (2024): Now that Tether’s banker is choosing who will enforce America’s laws and the bros, along with the American senators they have bought and paid for, are planning to have the industry bailed out with hundreds of billions of dollars of taxpayer money the steps after this one may never come to pass]At some point Tether will stop turning tethers into dollars. you don’t need to know how Tether works to understand this story but you do need to know that Tethers are imaginary things in your computer worth $1 that you can use to turn real dollars into cryptocurrencies and, theoretically at least, turn cryptocurrencies into dollars.
+That second direction usually proves a bit harder because tethers are worth literally nothing [ed. note: I no longer think Tethers are worth nothing17], but that’s outside of the scope of this article.
 Given that Tether is in the running for the largest financial fraud in the history of our great species the collapse of Tether will create total market chaos.
 You can’t blow a $60–70B hole in a $1.3T market and expect that market to survive.
-But it’s even worse than that, because 70% of all crypto trades are done with imaginary tether’s that have no actual value, they only have the perceived value of $1.
+But it’s even worse than that, because 70% of all crypto trades are done with imaginary tethers that have no actual value, they only have the perceived value of $1.
 When Tether blows up liquidity will go to 0 and prices for every single coin will collapse to almost nothing.

 The whales will be caught in a situation where they hold billions in notional cryptocurrency value but there will be a significantly lower amount of actual fiat currency with which they can buy houses and “lambos” (crypto people like pretty much everything that is tasteless and expensive but they have a real thing for lamborghinis).
 At some point one of the whales will see that whoever gets out of the burning building that is the crypto cartel first will get to keep the most money.
 He (trust me on the pronoun) will grab whatever money he can and run for it.